shreya-thigale/simple-js-stopwatch/README.md

-# simple-js-stopwatch
+# ⏱️ Simple Stopwatch App

-A clean and minimal JavaScript stopwatch web app with start, stop, and reset functionality, styled with CSS and responsive for browsers.
+A lightweight and responsive stopwatch web app built using HTML, CSS, and JavaScript.
+This stopwatch includes **start**, **stop**, and **reset** functionality with millisecond precision.

+## 🚀 Features

+- Real-time timer with hour, minute, second, and millisecond display
+- Start, stop, and reset controls
+- Responsive design with clean UI
+- Smooth transitions and hover effects